 Transcripts – An original copy of all academic transcripts from any institution where classes were taken must be sent to Andrews University.
 In addition, if the transcripts are not written in English, a copy in the original language as well as the English translation are required.

-English Proficiency - Students whose language of education is not English must submit a minimum TOEFL or MELAB score of 80.
+English Proficiency - Students whose language of education is not English must submit a minimum iBTOEFL score of 80 or IELTS score of 6.5.

 Information Request - call 1-800-827-2878 ext.
 22 for information about the t-DPT program or complete the contact information page to request materials to be sent, specifying your interest in the t-DPT program.